DiasporeUnizar/TEG/README.md

 The ```test``` folder  includes the test script ```test_detector_comparer_TEG.py``` that is used during debugging to check the correctness of the library.

 ## Reference
-''*tegdet*: A Python Library for Anomaly Detection using Time-Evolving Graphs'', submitted to the Journal of Statistical Software.
+''*tegdet*: A Python Library for Anomaly Detection using Time-Evolving Graphs'', technical report
-(TO BE UPDATED)